Willie169/Android-Non-Root/README.md

 ---

-## DuckDuckGo: Privacy Browser
+## DuckDuckGo Browser: Privacy Browser

 ### Install DuckDuckGo

-DuckDuckGo (`com.duckduckgo.mobile.android`), also known as DuckDuckGo Privacy Browser and DuckDuckGo Private Browser, can be installed from F-Droid: <https://f-droid.org/packages/com.duckduckgo.mobile.android> or Google Play: <https://play.google.com/store/apps/details?id=com.duckduckgo.mobile.android>.
+DuckDuckGo (`com.duckduckgo.mobile.android`) Browser, also known as DuckDuckGo, DuckDuckGo Privacy Browser, or DuckDuckGo Private Browser, can be installed from F-Droid: <https://f-droid.org/packages/com.duckduckgo.mobile.android> or Google Play: <https://play.google.com/store/apps/details?id=com.duckduckgo.mobile.android>.

 ### Features of DuckDuckGo

+* Bing Ads: The ads in DuckDuckGo are Bing ads, powered by Microsoft.
-* Search Privately: DuckDuckGo search doesn't track you.
+* DuckDuckGo Search Engine: Uses DuckDuckGo as the search engine, for which the source code is not available.
+* Duck.ai: Anonymous access to popular AI models, including GPT-4o mini, Claude 3, and open-source Llama 3.3 and Mistral, on Duck.ai.
+No Al training on your conversations.
+* Duck Player: Lets you watch YouTube without targeted ads in DuckDuckGo and what you watch won’t influence your recommendations.
-* Enforce Encryption Protection: DuckDuckGo forces sites to use an encrypted HTTPS connection where available, protecting your data from prying eyes, like ISPs.
+* Enforce HTTPS Encryption Protection: Forces sites to use an encrypted HTTPS connection where available, protecting your data from prying eyes, like ISPs.
-* Web Tracking Protection: DuckDuckGo’s Privacy Protection will block all the found hidden third-party trackers, and exposes the major advertising networks tracking you over time to you.
+* Tracking Protection: Blocks all the found hidden third-party trackers, and exposes the major advertising networks tracking you over time to you.
-* Cookie Pop-Up Protection: Banish cookie pop-ups and automatically set your preferences to minimize cookies and maximize privacy.
+* Cookie Pop-Up Protection: Banishes cookie pop-ups and automatically set your preferences to minimize cookies and maximize privacy.
-* Escape Fingerprinting: Make it harder for companies to create a unique identifier for you by blocking attempts to combine info about your browser and device.
+* Escape Fingerprinting: Makes it harder for companies to create a unique identifier for you by blocking attempts to combine info about your browser and device.
-* Decode Privacy Policies: DuckDuckGo've partnered with Terms of Service Didn't Read to include their scores and labels of website terms of service and privacy policies, where available.
+* Decode Privacy Policies: DuckDuckGo has partnered with Terms of Service Didn’t Read to include their scores and labels of website terms of service and privacy policies, where available.
-* Privacy Grade: DuckDuckGo Privacy Browser shows you a Privacy Grade rating when you visit a website, which is scored automatically based on the prevalence of hidden tracker networks, encryption availability, and website privacy practices.
+* Privacy Grade: Shows you a Privacy Grade rating when you visit a website, which is scored automatically based on the prevalence of hidden tracker networks, encryption availability, and website privacy practices.
 * App Tracking Protection: Detects and blocks app trackers from other companies.
-* Email Protection: Block most email trackers and hide your existing email address with @duck.com addresses.
+* Email Protection: Blocks most email trackers and hide your existing email address with @duck.com addresses.
-* DuckDuckGo Engine: Uses DuckDuckGo as the search engine, for which the source code is not available.
 * Fire Button: Clear all your tabs and data with one tap.
 * Application Lock: Secure the app with Touch ID or Face ID.
-* Duck.ai: Anonymous access to popular AI models, including GPT-4o mini, Claude 3, and open-source Llama 3.3 and Mistral, on Duck.ai.
-No Al training on your conversations.
-* Duck Player: Duck Player lets you watch YouTube without targeted ads in DuckDuckGo and what you watch won't influence your recommendations.
+* Browsing history.
+* Recent and private tabs.
+* Multiplatform: DuckDuckGo is available on Linux, Microsoft, macOS, Android, iOS, etc.

 Go to their official website: <https://duckduckgo.com> for more information.

+---

+## Brave Browser: Privacy Browser

+### Install Brave

+Brave Browser (`com.brave.browser`), also known as Brave, can be installed from Google Play: <https://play.google.com/store/apps/details?id=com.brave.browser>.

+### Features of Brave

+* Brave Search Engine: Uses Brave Search as the search engine, for which the source code is not available.
+* Brave Leo AI: The smart AI assistant built right into your browser.
+Ask questions, summarize pages, create new content, and more.
+Privately.
+* Brave Rewards: Earn BAT tokens for private ads you see in Brave.
+* Brave Wallet: A cryptocurrency wallet.
+* Redirect AMP Pages: Redirect to original (non-AMP) page URLs, instead of Google’s Accelerated Mobile Page versions.
+* Adblock and Tracking Protection: Prevents trackers and ads from loading and showing in webpages.
+* Blocks Cookie: Block third-party cookies and cookies consent notifications.
+* Script Blocker: Blocks JavaScript.
+* Enforce HTTPS Encryption Protection: Forces sites to use an encrypted HTTPS connection where available, protecting your data from prying eyes, like ISPs.
+* Cookie Pop-Up Protection: Banishes cookie pop-ups and automatically set your preferences to minimize cookies and maximize privacy.
+* Escape Fingerprinting: Makes it harder for companies to create a unique identifier for you by blocking attempts to combine info about your browser and device.
+* Pop-Up Blocker
+* Saves Data and Battery
+* Bookmarks: Private bookmarks.
+Sync bookmarks.
+Import/export bookmarks from/to another browser.
+* Browsing history.
+* Recent and private tabs.
+* Removes tracking codes when you copy URLs.

 ---